cs-manughian/tier-list/README.md

 # tier-list
 Game Tier List - Organize game titles into their own preference tiers.

+Click on a game title (in this case, it is just a party pack instead) to select it.
+Then, click on the empty tier list in the blue area to add the game title to the designated list.

+Outstanding features:
+- Remove game title from tier list
+- Prevent adding a game title to multiple tier lists

 # Running the Project

 Assuming npm is installed: